nnyj/virtual-surround-sound/README.md

 The total latency was measured to be **27ms** using a [loop-back cable](https://manual.audacityteam.org/man/latency_test.html) by connecting the line input and line output on a computer and performing the latency test in Audacity.

-Lower-latency alternatives such as [VB-Audio Cable / KSAudioStreamer](https://sourceforge.net/p/hesuvi/wiki/Help/#71-virtualization) tend to be unstable and/or causes crackling.
+Lower latency alternatives such as [VB-Audio Cable / Audio Repeater KS](https://sourceforge.net/p/hesuvi/wiki/Help/#71-virtualization) could achieve 7ms but tend to be unstable and/or causes crackling.

 ## SteelSeries GG version differences